adrianN/adrianN.github.io/markdown/programming_problems.markdown

 Lists, Strings
 --------------------

 If your language of choice doesn't have a build in list and/or string type (e.g. you use C), these exercises should also be solvable for arrays.
-However, some solutions are very different between an array-based list and a pointer based list, at least if you care about the efficiency of your code.
+However, some solutions are very different between an array-based list (like C++'s `vector`) and a pointer based list (like C++'s `list`), at least if you care about the efficiency of your code.
 So you might want to either find a library, or investigate how to implement your own linked list if your language doesn't have it.

 1. Write a function that returns the largest element in a list.
 1. Write function that reverses a list, preferably in place.